 Or I could take some responsibility for my life.
 This is really what it’s about—finally, after all these lives, taking responsibility for how my behavior affects my experiences and how my self-centered attitude harms others.
-It contributes to this narrow perspective, and my mind becomes like a horse with blinders running down the track: I never really consider others’ thoughts or feelings.
+It contributes to this narrow perspective, and my mind becomes like a horse with obstructed vision running down the track: I never really consider others’ thoughts or feelings.
 For example, a few months ago I was talking to someone very dear to me.
 I realized I hadn’t really thought that others have feelings just like I do.
 Here I had been doing lamrim meditations on rebirth and really understanding that, but when I was interacting with other human beings, somehow my experiences were superior and more interesting than theirs.
 It’s kind of embarrassing, actually, and sad.

 Returning to my behavior in my daily life … I know the way I think, act, and speak—regardless of my current practice—will probably continue to be unrestrained because the force of habits I’ve built up is so strong.
 The media and the people I’m around reinforce these habits.
 Most unnerving of all, I’m most likely headed for an unfortunate rebirth.
 I have a sneaking suspicion that once someone has one rebirth in an unfortunate realm, they probably follow in succession for quite sometime.
 It’s hard to create or produce positive karma as an animal or a preta.
 It’s pretty sad that I have the Buddha potential and I’ve spent a good amount of this life in front of a blue, glowing screen.